ChargeIn/SoloAdventure/README.md

 # SoloAdventure

-Made a smal project for myself to have a little fun and learn java-script
+Made a small project for myself to have a little fun and learn java-script